 So They’ve Joined a Sorority

-Congratulations if your daughter has found a place to call home in Gainesville besides the University itself.
+Congratulations!
+Your daughter has found a place to call home in Gainesville besides the University itself.
 Being in a sorority opens the door to so many wonderful experiences.
 I made some of my greatest friends when I was in a sorority at UF.
-They have been a part of my life through the ups and downs, good times and bad times.
-To this day, some of them are amongst my closest circle of friends.
-And, with Facebook, I have been able to reconnect with so many more of them.
-We now will meet up in Gainesville for football games and sorority reunions, and even gather locally to keep the fun and friendship alive.
+They continue to be a part of my life through all of my ups and downs, good times and bad.
+To this day, some of them are among my closest friends.
+With Facebook, I have been able to reconnect with so many more.
+We have a tradition of meeting up in Gainesville for football games and sorority reunions, and even gather locally to keep the fun and friendship alive.

 Be prepared for an entire wardrobe change for your student as she is absorbed into her new “family.”
-The members are often seen wearing frat tanks (some girls sell their collection for as little as $5 a shirt), sorority shirts, sweatshirts, jewelry and more, proudly wearing their sorority’s letters or name (some new members are not allowed to wear the letters until after initiation).
-And get ready for some major arts & crafting as your daughter will be making a paddle once she gets her Big!
+The members are often seen wearing frat tanks (some girls sell their collection for as little as $5 a shirt), sorority shirts, sweatshirts, jewelry, and more.
+They proudly sport their sorority’s letters or names, although some new members are not allowed to wear the letters until after initiation.
+And get ready for some major arts & crafting when your daughter makes a paddle once she gets her Big!
 Yes, some non-crafty girls do actually pay someone else to do this for them.

-And most sororities not only have Family Weekends every year, some in the fall and some in the spring, they also have Mother Daughter and Father Daughter Weekends which typically rotate every year.
-Most colleges are extremely strict today when it comes to drinking and hazing.
-I am not going to cherry coat this; it does happen.
-UF is no different, the university makes every effort to stop such behavior in its tracks.
-Sororities have been put on probation for alcohol consumption and not been allowed to have any socials.
-Your daughter should never feel pressured to do something that makes her feel uncomfortable.
-You can read about UF’s position and policies here.
+Most colleges are extremely strict today when it comes to drinking, and even more so about hazing.
+I am not going to sugar coat this; it does happen.
+While UF is no different, the university makes every effort to stop such behavior in its tracks.
+Sororities have been put on probation for alcohol consumption and not allowed to have any socials.
+Your daughter should NEVER feel pressured to do something that makes her feel uncomfortable.
+We invite you to read more about UF’s position and policies.